Anduron/FYS-STK4155-Project2/README.md

-**Warning:** filenames that contains string 'example' will be deleted when `clean_examples.sh` is run.

 # Project 2: Classifying Phases of the 2D Ising Model with Logistic Regression and Deep Neural Networks

-This repository contains programs made for project X
+This repository contains programs, material and report for project 2 in FYS-STK4155 made in collaboration between [Kristian](https://github.com/KristianWold), [Tobias](https://github.com/vxkc) and [Nicolai](https://github.com/nicolossus).

 In this project, we first use linear regression to determine the value of the coupling constant for the energy of the one-dimensional Ising model.
 Thereafter, we use two-dimensional data, but now computed at different temperatures, in order to classify the phase of the Ising model.
 Below the critical temperature, the system will be in a so-called ferromagnetic phase.
 Close to the critical temperature, the final magnetization becomes smaller and smaller in absolute value while above the critical temperature, the net magnetization is zero.
 This classification case, that is the two-dimensional Ising model, is studied using logistic regression and deep neural networks.